Brutal Planet Era

 The moody, downbeat, Pick Up The Bones is tailor-made for Alice, who is absolutely in his element as he denounces the tragedy of war.
 The disturbing Pessi-Mystic has a bleak eeriness that provides enough negativity to put the most upbeat of listeners in a sombre mood.
 The albums only single, Gimme, is Alice's personal warning of the potential consequences of greed, a point underlined nicely in the supporting video.

-It's The Little Things provides a dose of light humour as remarks about those daily annoyances that drive us all to the brink of insanity.
+It's The Little Things provides a dose of light humour as he remarks about those daily annoyances that drive us all to the brink of insanity.
 Whilst amusing, it struggles to sit snuggly amongst its more serious surroundings.
-It is helped somewhat though by the fact that the following Take It Like A Woman, the near-customary ballad which reminds us that domestic abuse was still prevalent 25 years on from his hit Only Women Bleed.
+It is helped somewhat though by the fact that the following Take It Like A Woman, the near-customary ballad, which reminds us that domestic abuse was still prevalent 25 years on from his hit Only Women Bleed.

 The final track is the intriguing Cold Machines, a blistering forewarning of the unsociable, zombie-like, world of the future (how right Alice was, only I'm not sure even he saw it coming so quickly).
 What makes this especially interesting is that it has more than a passing resemblance to Marilyn Manson's The Beautiful People from 1996.
 This surely wasn't a coincidence and I'd like to think this was Alice acknowledging his influence on Manson and deciding to help himself to some of it back!